Format war

 A format war is a competition between similar but mutually incompatible technical standards that compete for the same market, such as for data storage devices and recording formats for electronic media.
 It is often characterized by political and financial influence on content publishers by the developers of the technologies.
 Developing companies may be characterized as engaging in a format war if they actively oppose or avoid interoperable open-industry technical standards in favor of their own.

-A format war emergence can be explained because each vendor is trying to exploit cross-side network effects in a two-sided market.
+The emergence of a format war can be explained because each vendor is trying to exploit cross-side network effects in a two-sided market.
 There is also a social force to stop a format war: when one of them wins as de facto standard, it solves a coordination problem for the format users.